Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-AddForensicsInfoToIncident/readme.md

 # ProofpointTAP-AddForensicsInfoToIncident
  ## Summary
  Once a new sentinal incident is created, this playbook gets triggered and performs the following actions:
- 1. [Get Forensics](https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/Forensics_API) by the *campaignId*, provided in the alert custom entities.
+ 1. [Gets Forensics](https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/Forensics_API) by the *campaignId*, provided in the alert custom entities.
- 2. Enrich the incident with Forensics info.
+ 2. Enriches the incident with Forensics info.

 <img src="./playbook_screenshot.png" width="80%"/><br>
 ### Prerequisites